Knowledge graphSettings

 Fetch path: play the scenario to see the full cycle from frontier to indexing publication.

-• Scheduler applies host budget and crawl-delay before issuing a lease.
+• The scheduler checks the host budget and enforces crawl-delay before dispatching work.

-• Fetcher requests a page, parser retrieves content and links.
+• The fetcher retrieves the page, and the parser extracts content and links.

-• After canonicalization, the new URLs are returned to the frontier loop.
+• After canonicalization, newly discovered URLs return to the frontier.

-• The document and metadata are published in the indexing pipeline.
+• The document and metadata move into the indexing pipeline.

 • Conditional fetch (ETag/Last-Modified) reduces traffic and CPU.

-• The crawl result is written to the crawl event log for retry/observability.
+• The crawl result is written to the crawl event log for retries and observability.

-• The URL is returned to the frontier with the next_fetch_at updated.
+• The URL returns to the frontier with an updated next_fetch_at.

 • frontier_queue: url_hash, priority, next_fetch_at, host_key, depth